bxdoan/bxdoan/README.md

 <div align="center">

-> If you look at what you have in life, you’ll always have more.
-If you look at what you don’t have in life, you’ll never have enough.
+> Fear is freedom!
+Subjugation is liberation!
+Contradiction is the truth!
+Those are the facts of this world!
+And you will all surrender to them, you pigs in human clothing!

-> — Oprah Winfrey —
+> — Satsuki Kiryuuin —

 </div>